mdshoeb2050/JS-A2Z-Series/10_classesAndObjects/OOPSnotesGPT/level_2.md

    ```

 2. **Classes and Constructors:**
    - Classes provide a blueprint for creating objects.
-Constructors are special methods that initialize objects created from a class.
+   - Constructors are special methods that { initialize objects created from a class.} - constructor - "neend se jagane ka kam"

    Example: